-The $542 million FUTY follows the MSCI USA IMI Utilities Index and holds 67 stocks.
+The $733 million FUTY follows the MSCI USA IMI Utilities Index.
 FUTY is comparable to XLU, but these utility ETFs are not identical twins.
 That much is proven by FUTY’s slight edges in annualized volatility and returns over the past three years.

 Reaves Utilities ETF (UTES)

 Active management does have some benefits within the utility sector.
 For example, the UTES management team can drill down on the sector’s better risk/reward opportunities while potentially identifying some utility stocks that are less sensitive to rising interest rates than the sector at large.
-Over the past year, this utilities ETF is beating XLU by nearly 100 basis points.
+In 2019, this utilities ETF is beating XLU by 1.5 percentage points.

 Invesco S&P 500 Equal Weight Utilities ETF (RYU)